Contains affiliate links. All opinions are honest, as always.

 2. Sift in the icing sugar and cocoa and mix until smooth.

-Cut the cake in half and see if the marbling worked – mine’s pretty good, amazingly!
+Cut the cake in half and see if the marbling worked.
+Don’t worry if it didn’t, it will still taste as good.

 Sandwich the two parts together, cut side down, with some icing.
 Cut part of one end off to make a rounded bottom, then stick these left overs at the other end to bulk out the snout.

-TIP: Construct it on the plate you want to present it on, I forgot and used a chopping board for this one, but here’s my second attempt, on a strong paper plate.
-You can also see that this shape didn’t work as well so I’ve had to trim more, and add more in different places.
+TIP: Construct it on the plate you want to present it on, I forgot and used a chopping board for this one.

 The Finished Chocolate Hedgehog Cake

-So the big question is, did the birthday girl like it?
+So the big question is, did the birthday girls like it?
 Judge for yourself!